 Fostering can be emotional and challenging and will impact you as well as your family.
 Your family has to be onboard with this and you will want to be sure that any other dog or cat in your household will be receptive.
 Please make sure you let the member who you are working with what you can and cannot have as a foster in your home.
 For example, if you have a cat or other pets, make sure you tell your representative you cannot have a dog that is small animal aggressive (dachshunds can be obsessed with small animals and because they have a high prey drive, may be too interested in small animals, such as rabbits, rodents or birds) or cannot have a dog that is known to be cat aggressive.
 We do not want your personal pets to be at risk and this must be made clear when you discuss what type of foster dog you can handle.
 If you can only have a female to foster, make that perfectly clear.
 Whatever your requirements are, they will be respected.
 If you have small children, please make sure they are never unattended with any dog.
 We do not know the temperament of a dog coming in to foster care, therefore, you must take extreme caution until you feel the dog is okay to be with children or other pets.
 The important part of fostering is for the foster home to tell us about this dog.
 This helps us place the dog in the home that best suits them.

 On the emotional level, many times a foster home becomes very much attached to their foster dog and wishes to keep them.
 Notify the member immediately and tell them you would like to adopt the dog.
-You will have to fill out an application and sign a contract.
-Keep in mind though, the foster dog is being campaigned and may have a family who wants them, so, the sooner you tell the member you're working with, the greater the chance you can adopt the dog yourself.
+The member in charge will make the decision as to whether you may adopt the dog based on many factors.
+If the member feels you'll be the perfect home for the foster you will have to fill out an application and sign a contract.
+Keep in mind though, the foster dog is being campaigned and may have a family who wants them, so, the sooner you tell the member you're working with that you wish to adopt your foster, the greater the chance you can adopt the dog yourself.
 There is nothing shameful about failing as a first time foster home.
 It happens all of the time!
 We just hope we don't lose you as a foster home!

 If you have any questions on fostering, please contact us at email@example.com.